The Palace of Angels

 The Palace of Angels (O Palácio dos Anjos; Le palais des anges) is a 1970 Brazilian-French drama film directed by Walter Hugo Khouri.
 It was selected to compete for the Palme d'Or at the 1970 Cannes Film Festival.

 Plot

-Bárbara is a French woman who lives in São Paulo and, with two other friends, decides to transform her apartment into a luxurious brothel (title of the film), with which she obtains money and prestige, but also finds many emotional problems.
+Bárbara is a French woman who lives in São Paulo and, with two other friends, decides to transform her apartment into a luxurious brothel (title of the film), which brings her money and prestige, but also many emotional problems.